Cobliteam/kamon-datadog/README.md

 #### Agent Reporter

 By default, the Agent reporter assumes that you have an instance of the Datadog Agent running in localhost and listening on port 8125.
-If that is not the case the you can use the `kamon.datadog.agent.hostname` and `kamon.datadog.agent.port` configuration keys to point the module at your Datadog Agent installation.
+If that is not the case, you can use the `kamon.datadog.agent.hostname` and `kamon.datadog.agent.port` configuration keys to point the module at your Datadog Agent installation.

 #### API Reporter